balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 ~~~
 JWE(K_ephemeral, {
   "status": 200,
-  "requestId": "6205452b-c555-484f-8445-bb94c8044882",
+  "requestId": "6205452b-c555-484f-8445-bb94c8044882"
 })
 ~~~

-If successful, the KMS response to a create resource request MUST have a status of 200.
+If successful, the KMS response to this request MUST have a status of 200.
 In the case of a request failure, the KMS response status SHOULD be that of an {{!RFC7231}} defined status code with semantics that correspond to the failure condition.

 ### Get GMBC